opencv-ai/oak-model-samples/pedestrian_detection_adas/README.md

-## Face-Detection-Retail-0004
+## Pedestrian-Detection-Adas-0002

-This is an inference code to run a face detection model on DepthAI using Gen2 Pipeline Builder.
+This is an inference code to run a pedestrian detection model on DepthAI using Gen2 Pipeline Builder.

-The original model could be found in Intel Open Model Zoo, and the model card is [there](https://docs.openvinotoolkit.org/2018_R5/_docs_Retail_object_detection_face_sqnet10modif_ssd_0004_caffe_desc_face_detection_retail_0004.html).
+The original model could be found in Intel Open Model Zoo, and the model card is [there](https://docs.openvinotoolkit.org/2019_R1/_pedestrian_detection_adas_0002_description_pedestrian_detection_adas_0002.html).

 ## Demo